Mold Testing and Mold Inspection

 Remediation

 Mold is a living micro-organism and can be very easily dispersed throughout the home.
 Think of blowing over a dandelion and watching them spread.
 The same reaction can happen when mold is handled improperly.
 A homeowner trying to properly remove mold NEVER passes clearance testing, can enter the HVAC system and spread throughout your home or business.
 A professional should test for the problem and instigate a protocol for clean up or remediation.
-It is stated by the IICRC (Institute of Inspection Cleaning and Restoration -This is the standard for professional remediation and the manual for which most remediation companies are certified) that an independent 3rd party should do the testing and recommend how to clean up, remediate if necessary and prescribe recommendations to fix the source of moisture.
+It is stated by the IICRC (Institute of Inspection, Cleaning and Restoration Certification -This is the standard for professional mold remediation and the manual for which most remediation companies are certified) that an independent 3rd party should do the testing and recommend how to clean up, remediate if necessary and prescribe recommendations to fix the source of moisture.
+If the company you hired is certified by the IICRC then they know they should not provide their own testing and protocol.
+If they do not follow the proper IICRC protocols then what else are they not doing correctly?
 Having an unbiased and independent 3rd party can save you thousands in cleaning it up.
 It is a conflict of interest for a testing company to do remediation.
 If remediation is being performed, be sure it is done by professionals to prevent cross contamination throughout the rest of the residence.
 Mold is not a stain on your wall, it is a fungus, spreads very easily and should be taken very seriously.
 After remediation is complete and before containment is taken down, post remediation testing is recommended to ensure the remediation was successful and the spore count is similar to outdoor levels.
 This is all the more reason to use an independent third party that has no affiliation to the remediation company so you know we have your best interest at heart.

 Asbestos

 We all know by now the health effects of asbestos causing cancer.
 What most people don't know is if they have it in their home and where it could be.
 Rule #1 is you cannot tell if a building material has asbestos just by looking at it.
 If the building material was installed before 1980 than there is the possibility of asbestos.
 The only right way to know this is through a certified laboratory.
 Asbestos is fine in the home unless damaged or disturbed.
 When it becomes airborne is when it becomes a problem.
 If you plan to do any renovations in an older home, usually older than 1980, although we tested building material that was positive in 1982, have the areas tested that you plan on disturbing.
 The areas are not limited and you can find them in the following areas: acoustic ceiling material, taping on ductwork seams, drop ceiling tiles, window putty, textured paints and plasters, drywall taping compounds, cement wallboard, the backing of linoleum flooring or tile, vinyl floor tile, adhesives, sprayed on fire proofing, silver roofing paint, asphalt roofing material and underlayment, transite shingles and siding, ductwork insulation, electric wiring, and vermiculite- usually used in attics- looks like kitty litter.
-The use of asbestos is NOT banned by the EPA in roofing felt, vinyl floor tiles- 9"x 9" or 12"x 12", just to name a few.
+The use of asbestos has just been recently completely banned from all products.